SRINETHIR/Hardware-Design/README.md

 > ` Os `: This flag is used to optimize the size of the code by reducing the code size, which is useful for efficient memory usage.

-`lp64` - Indicates that the system uses 64-bit architecture with long integer and pointer.
-`rv64i` - i stands for interger in 64 bit RISC V.